ideo/Imagination-Demo/README.md

 ```
 Create a new firebase project and configure hosting, authentication, firestore and functions

+- go to https://console.firebase.google.com/ and create a new project
+- go to build -> authentication -> sign-in method and choose Email/Password, create a user and password
+- go to build -> storage and enable firestore
+    - setup cors via `gsutils`

+in your repo type `firebase init` and select the id of the project you just made

+choose to set up hosting, functions already exist in the repo, do not set up github actions

 Sign up for [picovoice](https://console.picovoice.ai/) and create a `creds.js` within `src/js/pico/` that looks like:

 ```js